German SPD backs coalition talks, leader vows tough approach

 SPD delegates voted 362 to 279, with one abstention, to press ahead with negotiations.
 The centre-left party’s leaders had agreed a preliminary coalition blueprint with Merkel’s conservative bloc earlier this month.

-A recount was held after an initial show of hands was too close to call for the SPD official in charge of the count and the result was slightly narrower that most analysts expected
+A recount was held after an initial show of hands was too close to call for the SPD official in charge of the count and the result was slightly narrower that most analysts expected.

 “We are of course all relieved,” SPD leader Martin Schulz told Phoenix television after the vote in Bonn, the capital of former West Germany where late SPD chancellors Willy Brandt and Helmut Schmidt earned reputations as global statesmen.

 Now, the SPD aims to negotiate an improved coalition deal it can sell to members wary of acting as junior partner to Merkel.
+Schulz has already said that all SPD members will get to vote on a final coalition deal.

 “The coalition talks are going to be just as hard as the exploratory talks,” said Schulz.
 “We will talk to conservatives in the coming days and agree on a time frame.
 Then I hope that we will start negotiations soon.”